intel/nauta/docs/user-guide/actions/inference_testing.md

 # Evaluating Experiments with Inference Testing

+Nauta provides you with the ability to test your trained model using TensorFlow Serving and OpenVINO Model Server (OVMS).
+OVMS is an OpenVINO serving component intended to provide hosting for the OpenVINO inference runtime.

-For guidance on using inference testing to evaluate an experiment, refer to the topics shown below.
+For guidance on using _Inference Testing_ to evaluate an experiment, refer to the topics shown below.

-* For `nctl predict` command and its subcommands and parameters, refer to [predict Commands](predict.md).
+- For `nctl predict` command, its subcommands, and parameter information, refer to [predict Commands](predict.md).

-* For a demonstration of how to run batch inference, refer to: [Batch Inference Example](batch_inf_example.md).

-* For a demonstration of how to run streaming inference, refer to: [Stream Inference Example](streaming_inference.md).
+For How-to instructions for TensorFlow Serving:

+- Refer to [Batch Inference Example](batch_inf_example.md) for running batch inference.

+- Refer to [Stream Inference Example](streaming_inference.md) for running streaming inference.

-* For running prediction on OpenVINO Model Server, refer to [Inference Example on OpenVINO Model Server](openvino_inf.md)
+To run prediction on OpenVINO Model Server, refer to [Inference Example on OpenVINO Model Server](openvino_inf.md)

 ----------------------

 ## Return to Start of Document

 * [README](../README.md)
 ----------------------